Slow Roasted Red Wine Beef Brisket

 3. Add ½ tablespoon oil to a cast iron skillet.

-4. Over high heat sear the brisket on both sides.
-This takes about 2 minutes on each side.
-Take out of the pan and set aside.
+4. Over high heat, sear the brisket on both sides for about 2 minutes per side.
+Remove from the pan and set aside.

 5. Add ½ tablespoon oil to the same cast iron pan.
-Cook carrots, celery and onion for about 3-4 minutes until slightly tender.
+Cook carrots, celery, and onion for 3-4 minutes, until slightly tender.

-6. Add garlic and cook for one minute.
+6. Add garlic and cook for 1 minute.

 7. Add beef stock, red wine, and Worcestershire sauce.
 Bring to a simmer.

-8. Take off the heat and add in the bay leaves and season with pepper.
+8. Remove from heat and add bay leaves; season with pepper.

-9. Place in the oven and cook until tender 3-4 hours.
-Baste every 30 minutes to an hour.
-If you run out of liquid add a bit more beef stock.
-The brisket should be easy to cut and fall apart when you pull at it with a fork.
+9. Place in the oven and cook for 3-4 hours, basting every 30 minutes to 1 hour.
+Add more beef stock if needed.
+The brisket should be easy to cut and fall apart with a fork.

-10. Take out of the oven and let rest for at least 30 minutes.
+10. Remove from oven and let rest for at least 30 minutes.

 11. Cut or shred and serve immediately.